 If you've been asked to write a birthday speech for a friend, colleague or family member, you're probably suffering from mixed emotions!
-On the one hand, it's an honor to be asked... on the other, you feel completely panic stricken!
+On the one hand, it's an honor to be asked.
+On the other, you might feel entirely panic-stricken!
 What on earth will you say?
 How will you do the birthday boy/girl justice?

 If you're being asked to speak at a birthday celebration, then you probably know the person who is having a birthday pretty well.
 But that doesn't mean you can skip this all-important step!

 Find out a little MORE about the guest of honor that you didn't know.
 Ask their friends or family members to tell you a unique story about the person you are honoring.These kinds of memories can make great material to put into your speech.
 Memories from family members tend to be of a touching, sensitive nature, whereas the recollections of friends are often hilarious!
 Using both will give you a well-rounded speech that will appeal to everyone.
 Plus, you'll get to know some of the guests better, so you'll be more at ease speaking in front of them.

 Some people treat a birthday speech as an opportunity to roast the guest of honor.
 While a little bit of joking around is acceptable - and can be fun - don't try to embarrass the individual.